 1998 – Hospital to 75 Beds

 Through assistance from PLAN International, DFID and WMPL, LAMB increased the size of the hospital to 75 beds.

-The goal of this new program was raise awareness among male and female adolescents, their parents and teachers to reduce fear about adolescent physical changes and reduce vulnerability to and impact from early marriage/child bearing and dowry.
+The goal of this new program was to raise awareness among male and female adolescents, their parents and teachers to reduce fear about adolescent physical changes and reduce vulnerability to and impact from early marriage/child bearing and dowry.
 Several subsequent projects have continued the focus on this strategic age group, and engaging parents, school teachers, and other local decision-makers and influencers to bring about the significant social changes necessary to ensure girls and women in particular are increasingly valued, educated, and healthy.

-The School was expanded up to Class 10.
+The LAMB English-Medium School was expanded up to Class 10.
 So the first students were preparing for their ‘O’ level exams.
-LAMB’s Microfinance Program, with 6,000 members, was handed over to a local NGO as a part of LAMB strategic review.

 2010-12 – Research Projects